 - 11 Flake Fish Food Suitable For Black Skirt Tetras?

 - 12 What Kind Of Mouth Do Black Skirt Tetras have?

 - 13 Frequently asked questions

 - 18 Conclusion

-First of all you should know how they looks like.
-As zlack Skirt Tetras belong to the Characidae family, they have that iconic tetragonal shape, like a rectangular prism cube.
+First of all, you should know how they look like.
+As black Skirt Tetras belong to the Characidae family, they have that iconic tetragonal shape, like a rectangular prism cube.